-Original of June 13, 2001 repealed February 2012.
-Replaced with above, February 2012.
+Original of June 13, 2001 repealed February 2012 Replaced with above, February 2012

-Dispute Resolution Policy
+F. Dispute Resolution Policy

 The Dispute Resolution Policy is not to be invoked in cases of harassment (see Harassment policy) or in criminal matters (seek appropriate body).
 The goal of the policy is to facilitate communication between members doing work for the union to come to an amicable resolution.
-The TSSU is committed to a mediation-based strategy for working through disputes between or among one or all of the following types of persons: salaried officers, executive members, stipended committee members and casual or work- study employees (who may or may not be TSSU members).
+The TSSU is committed to a mediation-based strategy for working through disputes between or among one or all of the following types of persons: salaried officers, executive members, stipended committee members and casual or work-study employees (who may or may not be TSSU members).
 The onus is on the involved member(s) to bring any dispute to the attention of the TSSU in a timely fashion, by contacting one or both of the Trustees, or another member of the Executive in the event that there are no Trustees.
 The process is verbally based to facilitate maximum flexibility to work through issues.
 Once a request for mediation is made, the Internal Relations committee shall strike a Dispute Resolution Panel (DRP).
 Individual meetings with the DRP will be used to discuss the issue and possible acceptable resolutions.
 Once the parties involved agree upon the basic principles of resolution, then a final, face-to-face meeting of all involved will be held to solidify the details.
 The DRP does not have the power to enforce any decisions.
 The purpose of the DRP is to simply make recommendations such that the parties can move forward with union business as soon as possible.
 In any case the TSSU reserves the right to refer complaints to another forum.

-If at any point the DRP feels the problem is beyond the scope of their abilities, this issue shall be forwarded to the executive committee.
+If at any point the DRP feels the problem is beyond the scope of their abilities, this issue shall be forwarded to the Executive Committee.

+F.1.
 Membership of the DRP

-The DRP shall consist of one general member or steward, one executive member, and one salaried officer.
+The DRP shall consist of one General Member or Steward, one Executive Member, and one Salaried Officer.
 However, two out of three members will suffice to begin the resolution process.
-A general member's participation in the DRP shall qualify that member for a committee stipend of \$150 for up to 10 hours of work.
-Further remuneration may be proposed to the Executive.
+A general member's participation in the DRP shall qualify that member for a committee stipend of at the rate of the MMC Stipend.